cap-js/docs/about/best-practices.md

 ### Primary Building Blocks

 The CAP framework features a mix of proven and broadly adopted open-source and SAP technologies.
-The figure below depicts CAP's place and focus in a stack architecture.
+The following figure depicts CAP's place and focus in a stack architecture.

 ![Vertically CAP services are placed between database and UI.
 Horizontally, CDS fuels CAP services and is closer to the core than, for example, toolkits and IDEs.
 Also shown horizontally is the integration into various platform services.](assets/architecture.drawio.svg){style="width:555px"}